oplS15projects/FP1/README.md

 Which yields the following plot:
 ![Histogram Output](http://i.imgur.com/1gBHG5e.png)

-The histogram renderer is of particular value, as it could be used in conjunction with other libraries, a sound-related one for example, to provide instantaneous or perhaps real-time analysis of data attributes such as frequency distribution in the case of audio.
+The histogram renderer is of particular value, as it could be used in conjunction with other libraries, a sound-related one for example, to provide instantaneous or perhaps real-time visualization of data attributes such as frequency distribution in the case of audio.

 ### My Library: (library name here)
 Write what you did!